Make Sure Your Pet is Taken Care Of

 Why You Don't Want to Put Your Pet in a Will

 Because pets are considered property, they cannot legally inherit.
 Jane is not permitted to leave money directly in her will to her pet.
-The provision asking Nancy to care for the pet with the monies left is a request and the court has no power to enforce her wishes.
+The provision asking Nancy to care for the pet with the monies left is a request and the court has no power to enforce the pet owner's wishes.

-Because it is relatively new, the concept of Pet Trusts and Pet Protection Agreements®* has been covered in the mainstream press mostly as novelty or farce – unfairly, I must say.
+Because it is relatively new, the concept of pet trusts and Pet Protection Agreement® pet trusts* has been covered in the mainstream press mostly as novelty or farce – unfairly, I must say.
 The scant coverage provided has been dominated by "infamous" cases such as those of Leona Helmsley and Oprah Winfrey, celebrities who provided millions of dollars in trust for the care of their animals ("while millions go hungry," you could almost hear the commentators say).

 What's not as widely covered is the silent explosion of like-mindedness among many Americans who may not be as well-heeled as those celebrities but who are nevertheless just as interested in providing continuing care for their beloved pets, if only they were aware it was an option available to them.

-The Pet Protection Agreement™ is valid in all states.
+The Pet Protection Agreement® pet trust is valid in all states.
 It is a free-standing document.
-It is not enacted by mention in a Will.
-The court is not authorized to change your instructions in this agreement.
+It is not enacted by mention in a Will so the court is not authorized to change your instructions in this agreement.

-The Pet Trust and the Pet Protection Agreement® contain the same fundamental elements and have the express purpose of establishing continued care for pets should the Pet Owner not be around to do so.
-Both are signed by the pet guardian ahead of time, so they are not surprised when it is time to enact the Pet Trust or Pet Protection Agreement®.These documents authorize the pet’s “Community of Care” to take proactive steps to safeguard the designated pet or pets.
+The free standing pet trust and the Pet Protection Agreement® pet trust contain the same fundamental elements and have the express purpose of establishing continued care for pets should the Pet Owner not be around to do so.
+Both are signed by the pet guardian ahead of time, so they are not surprised when it is time to enact the pet trust or Pet Protection Agreement®.These documents authorize the pet’s “Community of Care” to take proactive steps to safeguard the designated pet or pets.

-The Will has something called a Statutory Pet Trust in it but do not confuse the Statutory Pet Trust in a Will with the free-standing Pet Trust mentioned above.
+The Will has something called a Statutory Pet Trust in it but do not confuse the Statutory Pet Trust in a Will with the free-standing pet trust mentioned above.
 The Statutory Pet Trust is enacted by mention in a Will and is not valid in all states.
-In a Will, the pet guardian may be unaware of the provisions, and may feel dumped on.
+Additionally, in a pet trust mentioned in a Will, there is a chance that the pet guardian may be unaware of the provisions, and may not be willing to participate.